The LLM Bottleneck: Why Open-Source Vision LLMs Struggle with Hierarchical Visual Recognition: Both Proprietary and Open-Source VLLMs Lack Hierarchical Visual Consistency

 \subsection{Experiments and Findings}

-We mainly study state-of-the-art open-source VLLMs: The Qwen2.5-VL~\cite{Qwen2.5-VL} models of 7B, 32B, and 72B parameters, InternVL2.5-8B~\cite{InternVL2.5}, InternVL3-8B~\cite{internvl3}, and LLaVA-OV-7B~\cite{llavaov}.
+We mainly study state-of-the-art open-source VLLMs: The Qwen2.5-VL~\cite{Qwen2.5-VL} models of 7B, 32B, and 72B parameters, {Qwen3-VL~\cite{qwen3-vl} models of 8B and 32B parameters, Qwen3-Omni-30B-A3B~\citep{Qwen3-omni}}, InternVL2.5-8B~\cite{InternVL2.5}, InternVL3-8B~\cite{internvl3}, LLaVA-OV-7B~\cite{llavaov}, and {LLaVA-OV-1.5-8B~\cite{Llava-onevision-1.5}}.
 Meanwhile, we include the proprietary GPT-4o's results for reference; in general, GPT-4o slightly outperforms Qwen-2.5-VL-72B, but the main findings below still apply.
-Finally, we experiment with two CLIP-style~\cite{clip} models, SigLIP-SO400M~\cite{siglip} and OpenCLIP-L~\cite{openclip}, following the experiment protocol in~\cite{clip} except that the candidate labels for each test image are restricted to the same four choices as fed to VLLMs.
-Table~\ref{tab:hierarchy_results} shows the results about the models' hierarchical consistency (HCA) and leaf-level accuracy ($\mathrm{Acc_{leaf}}$) on iNat21, ImgNet, and CUB-200.
-The Food-101 results are in Appendix~\ref{sec:app:More results} to save space in the main text.
+Besides, we experiment with two CLIP-style~\cite{clip} general-purpose models, SigLIP-SO400M~\cite{siglip} and OpenCLIP-L~\cite{openclip}, following the experiment protocol in~\cite{clip} except that the candidate labels for each test image are restricted to the same four choices as fed to VLLMs. {Finally, we evaluate two domain-specific CLIP-style models, BioCLIP~\cite{stevens2024bioclip} and BioCLIP2~\cite{gu2025bioclip2} under our experimental setup. }\Cref{tab:hierarchy_results} shows the results about the models' hierarchical consistency (HCA) and leaf-level accuracy ($\mathrm{Acc_{leaf}}$) on iNat21, ImgNet, and CUB-200.
+The Food-101 results are in Appendix~\ref{sec:app:More results} to save space.
 We draw the following conclusions.

-\textbf{VLLMs Lack Hierarchical Consistency in Visual Understanding.} Regardless of the leaf-level accuracy, all open-source VLLMs, CLIP models, and GPT-4o lack hierarchical consistency because their HCA is significantly lower than $\mathrm{Acc_{leaf}}$ ({up to 99.3\% }relatively).\eat{, except that GPT-4o's HCA is only 6\% lower than $\mathrm{Acc_{leaf}}$ on CUB-200.} The gaps on iNat21-Plant are especially big (e.g., 32.82 vs.\ 55.00 for Qwen2.5-VL-72B and 35.53 vs.\ 62.95 for GPT-4o).
+\textbf{Both Proprietary and Open-Source VLLMs Lack Hierarchical Consistency in Visual recognition.} Regardless of the leaf-level accuracy, all open-source VLLMs, CLIP models , and GPT-4o lack hierarchical consistency because their HCA is significantly lower than $\mathrm{Acc_{leaf}}$ ({up to 99.3\% }relatively).\eat{, except that GPT-4o's HCA is only 6\% lower than $\mathrm{Acc_{leaf}}$ on CUB-200.} The gaps on iNat21-Plant are especially big (e.g., 32.82 vs.\ 55.00 for Qwen2.5-VL-72B and 35.53 vs.\ 62.95 for GPT-4o).
 While one might expect better results on ImgNet, neither open-source VLLMs nor GPT-4o can make their HCA match $\mathrm{Acc_{leaf}}$ --- more than 20\% decrease for all models, indicating that VLLMs make many mistakes along the paths from the taxonomies' roots to the leaf nodes even when they are correct over the leaves.